CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/bed_bouncer/bed_bouncer_1.md

 ```python
 ```
-Within the if statement, apply `REGENERATION` to the player.
+After applying `LEVITATION`, apply `REGENERATION` to the nearest player.